 Now, if you set up your iPhone 5/5s from a new iCloud account, or if you did not backup contacts on your iCloud, you can try the next method which you might be familiar if you’ve used iTunes to backup and sync.

-iTunes offers a very good way to sync contacts but if you've had some really good experience with iTunes, you know it's a bit tricky unless you're careful.
+iTunes offers a perfect way to sync contacts but if you’ve had some excellent experience with iTunes, you know it’s a bit tricky unless you’re careful.